Bryggen inscriptions

-The Bryggen inscriptions are a find of some 670 medieval runic inscriptions on wood (mostly pine) and bone found from 1955 and forth at Bryggen (and its surroundings) in Bergen, Norway.
+The Bryggen inscriptions are a find of some 670 medieval runic inscriptions on wood (mostly pine) and bone found since 1955 at Bryggen and its surroundings in Bergen, Norway.
 It has been called the most important runic find in the twentieth century.
 Before the find of these inscriptions, there was doubt whether the runes were ever used for anything else than inscriptions of names and solemn phrases.
 The Bryggen find showed the everyday use that runes had in this area, and presumably in other parts of Scandinavia as well.
 Another important aspect of the find was that many of the inscriptions were obviously at least as recent as the 14th century.
 Previously it was believed that the use of runes in Norway had died out long before.

 The inscriptions have numbers for Bergen finds, mostly "B" followed by three figures.

 Many of the inscriptions follow the formula Eysteinn á mik (Eysteinn owns me, B001), and were most likely used as markers of property – like modern-day name tags.
 Some contain short messages of different types, such as Ást min, kyss mik (my darling, kiss me, B017) and others have longer messages such as business letters and orders.
 Yet others contain short religious inscriptions, often in Latin, such as Rex Judæorum In nomine Patris Nazarenus (B005) and may have been intended as amulets.

 The inscriptions are currently kept at Bryggens Museum in Bergen, and some are on display.